Jay Wielenga '82 Vice President for Advancement

-Jay Wielenga became Northwestern’s vice president for advancement in July 2009.
-A member of Northwestern's staff since 1995, he directed the alumni office for six years before becoming director of advancement.
-He has had extensive experience working with donors to secure major gifts, managing a campaign, supervising staff, and serving as the liaison to the college's Red Raider Club, an athletic booster organization.
+Jay Wielenga became Northwestern’s vice president for advancement in 2009.
+A member of Northwestern's staff since 1995, he directed the college's alumni office for six years before becoming director of advancement.
+He has extensive experience in building relationships with donors to secure major gifts, as well as in managing a campaign and supervising staff.

-Wielenga is a member of the Council for Advancement and serves on the MOC-FV Foundation board.
+Wielenga is a member of the Council for Advancement and Support of Education (CASE), has served in leadership roles at First Reformed Church of Orange City, and serves on the MOC-FV Foundation board.